control-toolbox/CTDirect.jl/test/docs/jump_ctdirect.md

 - in terms of control structures, GL2 solutions are clean, Jump Trapeze solutions shows a bit of noise, while CTDirect Trapeze solutions are very noisy.

 ## Todo
+- check on ipopt last iteration that tol is also 1e-8 for Jump
+- test CTDirect with manual sparsity patterns
+- find more details on the Hessian in Jump
+- investigate how jump finds a cleaner solution for trapeze discretization (print settings ?)
 - can we have linear memory wrt steps for Jump / Trapeze ?
-- disable Hessian (in AD model then use ipopt limited memory option ?) and compare memory allocations and convergence.
-Find more details on the Hessian in Jump.

 ## Results: Jump vs CTDirect
 See `test/jump_comparison.jl`